slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 ---

 Thank you for your interest in our research!
 See below for how you can get involved.
-This information is accurate as of **November 2023**.
+This information is accurate as of **December 2023**.

 If you have additional questions after reading the below and want to get involved, feel free to email me.
 My contact information is [available on my website](https://danielseita.github.io/).
 Depending on the volume of email, I may be slow to respond.
 I encourage you to read [Yonatan Bisk's FAQ](https://yonatanbisk.com/emailing_professors.html) about emailing professors.
-I will try to respond to emails that are tailored to me to some extent.
+I will try to respond to emails that are tailored to me.
 I kindly ask that you not send the same generic email to a long list of professors.

 ## PhD Students